 - Test Drive: Wear each outfit before your trip to ensure comfort and functionality.
 Make sure those new sneakers aren’t going to kill your feet before you hit you’re faced with 25,000 steps a day

-- Space Savers: Roll clothes instead of folding, use compression packing cubes, and stuff shoes with socks and underwear.
+- Space Savers: Roll clothes instead of folding them, use compression packing cubes, and stuff shoes with socks and underwear.
 If you only allow yourself a carry-on, you can make it work!

 - Plan to wash clothes: You don’t have to have a washer and dryer.
 The hotel sink is perfect for a quick t-shirt or leggings wash.
 Wring out and hang to dry.
 It’s the key to packing extra light.
 Who says you need to pack enough shirts for every day of your trip?